Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-Many kids with delays in this area would rather use one hand alone than both hands together, and may appear awkward or clumsy in certain tasks.
+A child who is delayed in developing bilateral coordination skills may prefer to use one hand alone rather than both hands together, and may appear awkward or clumsy in some gross and fine motor activities.

-Symmetrical movements have each leg or hand doing the same action at the same time, for example rolling out pastry with a rolling pin, or clapping hands.
+Symmetrical movements have each leg or hand doing the same action at the same time, for example rolling out pastry with a rolling pin, pushing a wheelbarrow, or clapping hands.

 Reciprocal movements are actions where first one hand or leg and then the other carries out the same movement in a rhythmical way.

 Examples would be pulling a rope hand-over-hand or pedaling a bike.